What's New!

 (left) XVIIIth century façade of the hospital (now housing a pharmacy); (right) S. Giovanni Calibita

-(left) S. Benedetto in Piscinula; (centre) XIVth century fresco in the former narthex of the church; (right) sacred image in Cappella della Vergine
+(left) Façade and Romanesque bell tower; (centre) XIVth century fresco in the atrium preceding the prayer hall; (right) sacred image in Cappella della Vergine

-According to tradition St. Benedict, the founder of western monasticism who lived as a hermit at Subiaco belonged to gens Anicia, an important family of the late Roman Empire whose houses were in Trastevere in the site where the church was built in the early XIIth century.
-S. Benedetto in Piscinula probably had an open narthex which was turned into an atrium in the XVIIIth century.
-The reference in Piscinula is uncertain, perhaps the fish market of S. Angelo in Pescheria was in origin located in this part of Trastevere or the church was near a hall of ancient baths (It. piscina means pool and It. pesce means fish).
-In 1844 the façade was redesigned by Pietro Camporese: it is very similar to that of S. Pantaleo.
-The church retains one of the finest Cosmati floor of Rome.
+According to tradition St. Benedict, the founder of western monasticism who lived as a hermit at Subiaco belonged to gens Anicia, an important family of the late Roman Empire whose houses were in Trastevere in the site where this church was built in the early XIIth century.
+S. Benedetto in Piscinula probably had a portico which was turned into an atrium in the XVIIIth century.
+The reference in Piscinula is unclear, perhaps the fish market of S. Angelo in Pescheria was in origin located in this part of Trastevere or the church was near a hall of ancient baths (It. piscina means pool and It. pesce means fish).
+In 1844 the façade was redesigned by Pietro Camporese the Younger: it is very similar to that of S. Pantaleo.
+Camporese is best known for having redesigned Palazzo del Vicegerente.

 Cosmati decoration of the floor